 Click the following link for Back to Front Binding Instructions: Back to Front Binding Method

-The colors for the Comfort Blocks are to be pastels, earth tones, jewel tones and batik.
+The colors for the Comfort Block STARS are to be pastels, earth tones, jewel tones and batik.
+BACKGROUND should be NEUTRAL to facilitate blending.
 Click the following link to download the pattern for the Guild Comfort Block: comfortblock

 The proceeds from the 2013 Opportunity Quilt were used to purchase items for Macon County Sews.
 This program is part of the Macon County Cooperative Extension.
 We raised enough funds to purchase eight sewing machines and related sewing items such as irons, ironing boards, rulers, cutting mats, rotary cutters.
 The young ladies who participate in this program are very excited to learn how to use the machines and have already taken field trips to our local quilt shops for demonstrations and education.

 The Storybook Quilts committee furthers the education of school age children by teaching about the history of quilting in the United States.
 The purpose of the committee is to inspire the appreciation of quilting in children by sharing the unique quilting heritage of America.
 Children’s books related to quilting are purchased.
 Guild members then create a quilt that will help tell the story and those quilts are then paired with the book.
 A large group of books and quilts are at South Macon Elementary and Patti Huettig will arrange to share them with children throughout Macon County.
 A second group of quilts is located with Macon County the Fontana Library system and can be checked out through any of the regional libraries.

 Quilts of Valor